 What does Making Tax Digital mean for the self-employed?

-Unincorporated businesses and landlords with an overall income above £10,000 need to have MTD for ITSA compatible software in place before 6 April 2024.
-This is when Making Tax Digital for Income Tax Self Assessment (ITSA) comes into effect.
+Sole traders and landlords with an overall income above £50,000 need to have MTD for ITSA compatible software in place before 6 April 2026.
+This is when the first phase of Making Tax Digital for Income Tax Self Assessment (ITSA) comes into effect.
+Those with income above £30,000 will be mandated from April 2027.

 Instead of using HMRC’s website to file returns, you’ll need to keep digital records and use compatible software.
-From 6 April 2024, you’ll need to submit quarterly updates to HMRC, as well as an End of Period Statement (EOPS) at the end of your fourth quarter, and a final declaration that includes all other taxable income by 31 January every year.
+From 6 April 2026, you’ll need to submit quarterly updates to HMRC, as well as an End of Period Statement (EOPS) at the end of your fourth quarter, and a Final Declaration that includes all other taxable income by 31 January every year.

 VAT registered sole traders will already be familiar with MTD rules.
 From April 2019, MTD rules became mandatory for all VAT-registered businesses earning above £85,000.
 From April 2022, all VAT registered businesses will need to keep digital records and submit VAT returns with MTD software.